1. Jainism was founded by__________.

 Explanation: The 12th Anga (Drishtivada) is considered lost.

-32. Jainism later split into two major sects – Digambara and Shvetambara – during:
+32. Jainism later split into two major sects – Digambara and Shvetambara – during__________.

 A) Mauryan period